franzageek/WinEFIMounter/topbar/usage.md

 Well, there's a simple yet slightly complex solution, but we'll talk about it later in this ReadMe.

-Just press `F` and hit Enter to start flushing the updated files back to the EFI.
+Just press <kbd>F</kbd> and hit Enter to start flushing the updated files back to the EFI.

 ![Screenshot 2023-07-17 053408](https://github.com/franzageek/WinEFIMounter/assets/88248950/76cb80af-8a14-47e4-b088-da2c0e5bcf7c)